 France and Britain declared war on Austro-Hungary on the 12th.

 The German high command considered Russia to be their main enemy.
-They assumed, however, that it would take the Russians six weeks before they were fully mobilized.
+They assumed that it would take the Russians six weeks before they were fully mobilized.
 Following their well-developed “Schleiffen Plan”, therefore, the Germans set about throwing most of their forces against the French to quickly knock them out of the war.
-Then they could turn their forces against Russia.
+Then they could turn against Russia.

-Furthermore, Britain was able to call on the support of the overseas territories of the British empire.
-The self-governing dominions of Canada, Australia and New Zealand all declared war on the Central Powers when Britain did, and soon forces would be coming in from these countries, as well as Britain’s colonies in India, Africa, the West Indies and other territories.
+Britain at once began calling up volunteers.
+Hundreds of thousands of new recruits would soon be joining the army each month: by 1916, nearly two million men would have volunteered.
+Britain was also able to call on the support of the overseas territories of the British empire.
+The self-governing dominions of Canada, Australia and New Zealand all declared war on the Central Powers when Britain did, and soon forces would be coming in from these countries, as well as from Britain’s colonies in India, Africa, the West Indies and other territories.
 These forces would make an invaluable contribution to Britain’s war effort, fighting under Britain’s direction.

-The French army, along with the smaller British Expeditionary Force (BEF), which arrived in France on 7th August, moved up to support the Belgians.
+The British Expeditionary Force (BEF) arrived in France on 7th August and took up its position on the northern flank of the French army, near the Channel coast.
+The French and British allies then moved up to support the Belgians.
 Here they put up fiercer resistance than the Germans had expected.

 Although a member of the Triple Alliance with Germany and Austro-Hungray, Italy announced its intention of remaining neutral in the coming conflict.